THIS DATE IN HISTORY: June 21

 1999: The NHL announces some major changes to regular-season overtime.
-Under the new rules, each team will get a point in the standings for any game that's tied after 60 minutes; a team that scores during the five-minute overtime period will receive an additional point.
+Under the new rules, each team will get a point in the standings in any game that's tied after 60 minutes; a team that scores during the five-minute overtime period will receive an additional point.
 Also, overtime periods will be 4-on-4 (plus goaltenders), rather than 5-on-5 (though the change does not apply to the Stanley Cup Playoffs).

 2000: The Pittsburgh Penguins name Ivan Hlinka as their coach, replacing Herb Brooks.
 Hlinka, a native of the Czech Republic, becomes the second coach in NHL history who's born and trained in Europe (following Alpo Suhonen).
 He coaches the Penguins to the Eastern Conference Final in 2001 but is fired four games into the following season.

 2003: The NHL Draft, held at Bridgestone Arena in Nashville, produces one of the best first rounds in League history.
 The top pick belongs to Pittsburgh, which selects goalie Marc-Andre Fleury.
 The Hurricanes, picking second, take center Eric Staal.
 Among the players taken later in the first round are forwards Corey Perry and Ryan Getzlaf (Anaheim Ducks), Jeff Carter and Mike Richards (Philadelphia Flyers), Zach Parise (New Jersey Devils) and Ryan Kesler (Vancouver Canucks), as well as defensemen Ryan Suter (Nashville Predators), Dion Phaneuf (Calgary Flames) and Brent Seabrook (Chicago Blackhawks).
-Each of the 30 players taken in the first round see action in the NHL; 27 play at least 240 regular-season games.
+Each of the 30 players taken in the first round sees action in the NHL; 27 play at least 240 regular-season games.